 Use this Section to find out about current conditions for bicycling and walking in cities and how cities are improving conditions for people who bike and walk in order to enable healthy, active transportation.

-- TOPIC IV: DEMOGRAPHICS OF ACTIVE TRANSPORTATION COMMUTERS
+- TOPIC II: DEMOGRAPHICS OF ACTIVE TRANSPORTATION COMMUTERS

-- TOPIC V: PUBLIC HEALTH INDICATORS & BIKING & WALKING
+- TOPIC III: PUBLIC HEALTH INDICATORS & BIKING & WALKING

-- TOPIC VI: BIKING & WALKING ROAD SAFETY
+- TOPIC IV: BIKING & WALKING ROAD SAFETY

 - TOPIC VIII: STAFF & COMMUNITY SUPPORT FOR BIKING & WALKING